You will need to add certain records to your DNS provider to allow Customer.io to send emails using your domain.

 If you did not configure your email messaging channel when you set up your workspace, or you just want to add new sending domains, you can:

-- Go to Settings > Workspace Settings > Sending Domains and click Add Sending Domain.
+- Click Email Settings and then click Add Sending Domain.

 - Enter the Domain, Display Name, and Email Address that you want to send messages from, and click Add Domain.